NOR-CACTUS

 Patients with carpal tunnel syndrome.

-In one studygroup, the participants will first receive an ultrasound-guided cortisone injection, and then be monitored for the need for a further cortisone injection or surgery.
-In the second group of the study, the participants will be operated on directly and then followed up.
-In addition to a clinical examination, the study participants will be examined with ultrasound, patient-reported outcome measures and neurography.
-We will assess the effect both at individual level and from a socio-economic perspective.
+In one arm of the study, study participants will first receive ultrasound-guided cortisone injections and then be monitored for the need for another cortisone injection or surgery.
+In the other arm of the study, participants will undergo surgery directly and then be monitored further.
+In addition to clinical examination, study participants will be examined with ultrasound, patient-reported outcome measures and neurography.
+We will assess the effect both at the individual level and from a socio-economic perspective.
 We will assess the effect and safety of the treatment strategies, prognostic factors and societal consequences (e.g. sick leave, costs related to treatment).